 Author notes

 Ian Hussey (corresponding author: ian.hussey@unibe.ch), University of Bern, Switzerland.
 ORCID 0000-0001-8906-7559; Taym Alsalti, University of Leipzig, Germany.
 ORCID 0000-0002-1767-1367; Frank Bosco, Virginia Commonwealth University, USA.
 ORCID 0000-0002-3497-4335; Malte Elson, University of Bern, Switzerland.
 ORCID 0000-0001-7806-9583; Ruben Arslan, University of Leipzig, Germany.
 ORCID 0000-0002-6670-5658.
 This research was supported by the META-REP Priority Program of the German Research Foundation (#464488178).
 Parts of this project related to the metaBUS database were funded by the National Science Foundation (NSF) (1424231), Social Sciences and Humanities Research Council (SSHRC) (869-2013-003), the SHRM Foundation (168), and the VCU Presidential Research Quest Fund.
 ME and RA are joint last author.

-Acknowledgements
+Acknowledgments

 We thank the American Psychological Association for their support and for providing access to the APA PsycTests database.
 We thank Prof. Michèle Nuijten for helping us understand why the results of our permuted Z tests do not pass statcheck despite being correct (i.e., because the Z values of permuted tests are approximated rather than exact, causing statcheck to return false positives).

 Abstract

 Cronbach’s alpha (α) is the most widely reported metric of the reliability of psychological measures.
 Decisions about an observed α’s adequacy are often made using rule-of-thumb thresholds, such as α of at least .70.
 Such thresholds can put pressure on researchers to make their measures meet these criteria, similar to the pressure to meet the significance threshold with p values.
-We examined whether α values reported in the literature are inflated at the rule-of-thumb thresholds (α = .70, .80, .90), due to, for example, overfitting to in-sample data (α-hacking) or publication bias.
+We examined whether α values reported in the psychology literature are inflated at the rule-of-thumb thresholds (α = .70, .80, .90) due to, for example, overfitting to in-sample data (α-hacking) or publication bias.
 We extracted reported α values from three very large datasets covering the general psychology literature (>30,000 α values taken from >74,000 published articles in APA journals), the Industrial and Organizational psychology literature (>89,000 α values taken from >14,000 published articles in I/O journals), and the APA’s PsycTests database which aims to cover all psychological measures published since 1894 (>67,000 α values taken from >60,000 measures).
-The distributions of these values show robust evidence of excesses at the α = .70 rule-of-thumb threshold which cannot be explained by justifiable scale modifications.
+The distributions of these values show robust evidence of excesses at the α = .70 rule-of-thumb threshold which cannot be explained by justifiable measurement practices.
 We discuss the scope, causes, and consequences of α-hacking and how increased transparency, preregistration of measurement strategy, and standardized protocols could mitigate this problem.
 Code and data are available at osf.io/pe3t7.
 Supplementary materials at osf.io/5xzy4.

 An aberrant abundance of Cronbach’s alpha values at .70